 - Turn the Instant Pot to saute.
 Once hot, add the oil and chicken and sear, few minutes on each side until browned.
 Remove chicken from the pressure cooker.

-- Add onions (and more oil if needed) and cook 3-5 minutes until soft.
-Pour the broth into the pressure cooker and deglaze the bottom by of the pressure cooker by scraping all the bits off off with a wooden spoon.
+- In a small bowl, mix together sauce ingredients.
+Pour the sauce into the pressure cooker and deglaze the bottom by of the pressure cooker by scraping all the bits off off with a wooden spoon.

 - Add chicken back into the Instant Pot.
 Mix in the onions so they’re evenly distributed.